 Our letters page has, as usual, your views on the issues of the day and more.
 We feature more services and spares than ever in our ads section, a look out too for Klaxon's Readers Problems, the ever-informed and controversial 'Jumblin' column, the CMM Crossword from Alvina Williams where you can win fabulous prizes courtesy of our sponsor Gunson, On Your Marques, club news, Get Set, news snippets, our fascinating 'All You Wanted to Know' column with Minerva, and the biggest events section of any publication in the U.K., featuring all the events, autojumbles, auctions and collectors swapmeets that YOU want!
 Why not order your copy today and get the 2016 Almanac!* CMM makes the ideal gift!
 For subscription info., click here!

 Why not download a sample page (download is in Adobe Acrobat PDF file format - 150kb) of CMM?
 If you wish to download the sample page, click here.

 PLUS, this and every month, 1000s bits, 100s of cars, loads of essential services for you in our Classic-fieds to wade through in our Classic Motor Mart & Autojumbler sections, and the biggest Events Diary section of any publication in Britain.
 Another good reason to subscribe now!
 You'll find a selection of last months ads, a sneak preview of this months ads, PLUS the latest ads On-line, by clicking here.

-*DON'T FORGET - The 2015 will be sent free to all subscribers on our mailing list as of Jan 21, 2015.
-Join today and get your Almanac from just £1.50 extra.
+*DON'T FORGET - The 2017 Almanac will be sent free to all subscribers on our mailing list as of Jan 25, 2017.
+Join today and get your 2016 Almanac from just £1.50 extra.
 For more details click here.
-The 2014 Almanac is also available separately at £9.95 including UK postage, add £1.75 postage for Europe, £2.75 Rest of the World.
+The 2016 Almanac is also available separately at £9.95 including UK postage, add £1.75 postage for Europe, £2.75 Rest of the World.

 Read the full article in the current issue out now!